-The general meeting is the highest decision-making body of a limited company, where the shareholders participate in the supervision and control of the company.
+The shareholders exercise their decision-making power at the general meeting.
 The company shall convene one annual general meeting each financial period.
 An extraordinary general meeting shall be convened when necessary.
-The shareholders exercise their rights to speak and vote at the general meeting.
+A shareholder may exercise his or her right to speak, ask questions and vote at the general meeting.